Lafayette, Colorado: History

 In 1927, Lafayette's coal miners walked off the job again, a strike nationally recognized as a great Wobbly (Industrial Workers of the World, a radical labor group) strike.
 The mining massacre resulted in the deaths of five Lafayette resident miners just northeast of town in the Columbine Mine massacre on November 27, 1927, in what is now the ghost town of Serene near Erie.

 Another female financier came to the miners' aid.
 Josephine Roche, the daughter of John J. Roche, the anti-labor president of the Rocky Mountain Fuel Company (RMFC) which owned many of the mines in the Lafayette area, used some shares of the company she had inherited from her father after his death in 1927, bought a controlling interest in the company, and immediately began the most labor-friendly mine operation in the United States.
 She became a top assistant to Franklin D. Roosevelt's Secretary of Labor, Frances Perkins.
 Back in Lafayette, life became much better for the coal miners with the more labor-friendly management of the RMFC.

 Coal mining declined as an industry from the 1930s through 1950s as natural gas replaced coal.
 The Black Diamond mine closed in 1956, and Lafayette became once more an agriculture-based community.
 As Denver and Boulder grew, residential growth in Lafayette increased.
 With the increase in residential growth, the farm-based economy changed and commercial, small industrial and manufacturing factors became more important.
 Lafayette's ethnic diversity continued to expand with population growth.
 In 1940, 76 Hispanic or Latino adults were recorded as residing in Lafayette, with a total population of 2,062.
 By 2016, 4,400 (18 percent) of Lafayette's 25,000 residents were Hispanic or Latino.

+Simpson Street in Lafayette, Colorado, looking east on a snowy winter day, showing historic commercial buildings on the right and newer townhomes on the left.